rokibhasansagar/clchangnet.github.io/_posts/2015-12-02-Laravel-Homestead-Installation.md

 Homestead is pre packaged Vagrant box that contains all the software required for Laravel development.
 Such as:

-Ubuntu 14.04
+- Ubuntu 14.04
-Git
+- Git
-PHP 5.6 / 7.0
+- PHP 5.6 / 7.0
-Xdebug
+- Xdebug
-HHVM
+- HHVM
-Nginx
+- Nginx
-MySQL
+- MySQL
-Sqlite3
+- Sqlite3
-Postgres
+- Postgres
-Composer
+- Composer
-Node (With PM2, Bower, Grunt, and Gulp)
+- Node (With PM2, Bower, Grunt, and Gulp)
-Redis
+- Redis
-Memcached (PHP 5.x Only)
+- Memcached (PHP 5.x Only)
-Beanstalkd
+- Beanstalkd
-Laravel Envoy
-Blackfire Profiler
+- Blackfire Profiler

 ### Installing